deuber/CarNotesApp/README.md

 ## Future Improvements?
 1. Add user authentication for private access.
 2. Allow file export/import for backup and restoration of notes.
+3. Add cost per maintence and new graph

 ## License
 This project is licensed under the MIT License.